Samkth123/KTH-md/Growth/Session 3/What is a pivot.md

 Second, examination of strategic change tends to equate change as positive, often assuming that strategic change was the correct and necessary decision, rather than evaluating what prompted decision-makers to select or reject change contemporaneously.
 - For example, Barr et al. (1992) define the alternative to strategic change as strategic decline

+^^^allt ovan är onödigt egenltligen

+### WHEN FIRMS DECIDE TO CHANGE THEIR STRATEGIES

+When confronted with information triggers that prompted a new strategy question, decisionmakers considered strategic change.
+In these moments, entrepreneurs began to question their commitment to their current strategy—indicating some degree of receptivity to change (e.g., Gavetti & Rivkin, 2007).
+- All firms encountered two types of triggers during the time of study: Problems and opportunities